oltmeal20/Farm-Management/README.md

 This program lets the user test a variety of rates from milk stats, to employee info.
 Real numerical values are incorporated into this program to give the most accurate outcome possible.

+### Contributions

+Contributions will be handled by me looking at the contributions and determining if they are a good addition to the repository.
+If I feel like the contributions make any improvement whatsoever to the repository, I will verify them.

 ### References